 Introduction

-If you’re a React developer, chances are you’ve felt the framework’s power and complexity.
-Hooks are incredibly flexible, TypeScript catches many errors—yet runtime surprises still slip through. useEffect dependencies that never feel quite right.
-Performance bugs requiring strategic React.memo and useCallback.
-These aren’t signs you’re doing React wrong; they’re the inherent trade-offs of React’s flexibility.
+If you’ve spent any time at all using React, chances are you’ve felt both the framework’s power and its complexity.
+Hooks are flexible, TypeScript catches many errors.
+But runtime surprises still slip through. useEffect dependencies are easy to mess up, performance bugs eventually demand quite strategic (and specific!)
+React.memo and useCallback usage, and what started out quite harmlessly easily gets out of hand.
+I don’t think these are signs you’re doing React wrong; they’re the natural trade-offs of React’s flexibility.

-Elm takes a very different approach.
-Elm isn’t a UI library.
-It’s a small language with one way to build applications, designed for reliability and clarity.
+Elm takes a different approach.
+It’s a small functional language with one way to build applications, designed for reliability and clarity.
 With Elm, you trade flexibility for focus.
-There’s exactly one architecture (The Elm Architecture, or TEA), exactly one way to represent side effects, and a type system that works relentlessly to prevent runtime errors.
-The result is a developer experience that feels—at least at first—strangely quiet.
+There’s exactly one architecture (The Elm Architecture, or TEA), exactly one way to represent side effects, and a type system that works hard to prevent runtime errors.
+The result is a developer experience that feels, at least at first, strangely quiet.
 You don’t spend hours debugging why your component didn’t re-render or why state mutated unexpectedly.
 Instead, you spend time modeling your problem domain.

 For React developers, the first encounter with Elm can feel almost too simple.
 There are no hooks to juggle, no contexts to configure, no class vs. function components.
 Just a Model, an Update function, and a View.
 And yet, that simplicity scales to codebases with hundreds of thousands of lines.